-Each year, department chairpersons recommend to the dean those faculty members who must be reviewed for tenure.
-Faculty members who are to be reviewed bear primary responsibility for collecting, organizing, and presenting evidence to support the recommendation; they should work closely with their department chairperson to address the standards in 2.0, above, and the criteria delineated in 3.3.F.2.
-Annual Work Plans and Annual Reviews will be included in the materials submitted for the review.
-Evaluation of the candidate's materials will be guided by the work specified in the candidate's Annual Work Plans.
+- 1. Each year, Department Chairpersons identify to the Dean those faculty members who will be reviewed for tenure.
+Faculty members who are to be reviewed bear primary responsibility for collecting, organizing, and presenting evidence to support the recommendation; they should work closely with their Department Chairperson to address the standards in 2.0, above, and the criteria delineated in 3.3.F.2.
+Annual Work Plans and Annual Reviews will be included in the materials submitted for the review, as well as materials assembled and reports produced under Section 3.3.G.
+Evaluation of the candidate's materials will be guided by the work specified in the candidate's Annual Work Plans. - The Department Chairperson prepares a written assessment of the faculty member's performance and forwards the assessment to the Dean and the College Personnel Committee (copy to the faculty member). - 3.
+Independently of the Chairperson's review, the Department Personnel Committee prepares a written assessment of the faculty member's performance and forwards the assessment to the Dean and the College Personnel Committee (copy to the faculty member and the faculty member's Department Chairperson).

-- 2. The department chairperson prepares a written assessment of the faculty member's performance and forwards the assessment to the dean via the College Personnel Committee (copy to the faculty member). - Independently of the chairperson's review, the department personnel committee prepares a written assessment of the faculty member's performance and forwards the assessment to the dean via the College Personnel Committee (copy to the faculty member and the faculty member's department chairperson). - 4.
-The College Personnel Committee prepares a written assessment of the faculty member's performance and forwards the assessment to the dean (copy to the faculty member and the faculty member's department chairperson). - 5.
-After considering the recommendations and assessments of the department chairperson, the department personnel committee, and the College Personnel Committee, the dean makes a recommendation to the Provost regarding promotion and/or tenure, informing the faculty member, the department chairperson, and the College Personnel Committee of the nature of the recommendation. - 6.
-The faculty member may add newly available material evidence for reconsideration by the previous evaluators or rebuttals before the file is forwarded to the Provost (The College follows the policies and procedures stated in the Redbook (see 4.2.2.H.4 and specifics below).
+- 4. The College Personnel Committee prepares a written assessment of the faculty member's performance and forwards the assessment to the Dean (copy to the faculty member and the faculty member's Department Chairperson). - After considering the recommendations and assessments of the Department Chairperson, the Department Personnel Committee, and the College Personnel Committee, the Dean makes a recommendation to the Provost regarding promotion and/or tenure, informing the faculty member, the Department Chairperson, and the College Personnel Committee of the recommendation. - 6.
+The College follows the policies and procedures stated in The Redbook (see 4.2.2.H.4 and specifics below).
 A file of all information and documents pertinent to the tenure evaluation shall be compiled with the cooperation of the faculty member.
 Recommendations and any other material added shall become part of the file.
-The faculty member may examine any substantive material in the tenure file but shall not be informed of the identity of evaluators.
-The faculty member may add newly available material evidence for reconsideration by the previous evaluators or rebuttals before the file is forwarded to the Executive Vice President and University Provost.
-The evidence in this file shall be reviewed according to the procedures specified in the Minimum Guidelines and the unit personnel document. - 7.
-Except in cases of early tenure, evaluations for tenure, once originated, shall proceed as indicated above unless the faculty member under review resigns from the university.
+The faculty member may examine any substantive material in the tenure file but shall not be informed of the identity of external peer evaluators.
+The faculty member may add newly available material evidence for reconsideration by the previous internal evaluators or rebuttals before the file is forwarded to the Executive Vice President and University Provost.
+The evidence in this file shall be reviewed according to the procedures specified herein and in the University's Minimum Guidelines. - 7.
+Except in cases of early tenure, evaluations for tenure, once originated, shall proceed as indicated above unless the faculty member under review resigns from the University.
 Evaluations for early tenure shall proceed as indicated unless the faculty member requests withdrawal. - 8.
-As called for in The Redbook in cases involving tenure, if the recommendation of the Provost, dean, or department chair is negative, the candidate may request a hearing before the University Faculty Grievance Committee.
+As called for in The Redbook in cases involving tenure, if the recommendation of the Executive Vice President and University Provost, Dean, or Department Chairperson is negative, the candidate may request a hearing before the University's Faculty Grievance Committee.
 This request must be delivered on or before the tenth day following the action challenged.